dustinpfister/blog_posts/_posts/threejs-plane.md

 layout: post
 categories: three.js
 id: 473
-updated: 2019-06-05 21:07:35
+updated: 2019-06-05 21:08:25
-version: 1.0
+version: 1.1
 ---

 In [three js](https://threejs.org/) there are a lot of built in constructors for making quick geometries that can be used with a materials in a mesh.
 One of these is for plane geometry that is just flat 2d plane.
-The three plane constructor allows for setting the width and height, but also a count for section width, and section height as well.
+The [three plane](https://threejs.org/docs/#api/en/geometries/PlaneGeometry) constructor allows for setting the width and height, but also a count for section width, and section height as well.
 There is then the question of how to go about styling a checkered plane in threejs then, so lets take a look on how to do that and more with plane geometry in three js.

 <!-- more -->